-Our Community Grants funding program has been giving back to our community for more than two decades now.
-Each year, the Ashland Food Co-op's Board of Directors sets aside a small percentage of sales from the previous year, into a CDI with the help of our friends at Twin Pines which allows this small percentage to grow into something bigger to fund the Community Program.
+Our Community Grants funding program has been giving back to our community for more than two decades.
+Each year, the Ashland Food Co-op's Board of Directors sets aside a percentage of sales from the previous year, into a Cashflow Driven Investment (CDI) with the help of our friends at Twin Pines which allows this fund to benefit even more community-driven projects.

 2019 Community Grant Recipients

-Applicants are required to be a 501c3 organization (EIN number is required), or have a 501c3 as your fiscal sponsor.
+- Applicants must be a 501c3 organization (EIN number is required), or have a 501c3 as your fiscal sponsor.

-Applicants must also be an Ashland Food Co-op owner whether it be the individual applying, a member of your board, staff, or a key donor.
+- Applicants must have an Ashland Food Co-op owner affiliated with the organization whether it be the individual applying, a member of your board, staff, or a key donor.

-Application will prompt organizations for their project strategy, sequence of activities, and timeline along with how their project will address equity, diversity, and inclusion.
+- The application will prompt organizations to detail their project strategy, sequence of activities, and timeline along with how their project will address equity, diversity, and inclusion.

 Non-profit organizations are encouraged to request program funding in one of our four grant categories: